11 Cost-saving Benefits of CCaaS

 1. High Dependability and Low Downtime

 CCaaS provides full reliability and high uptime.
-Contact center technologies offer uninterrupted help desk or customer service activities, regardless of circumstances.
+Regardless of circumstances, contact center technologies offer uninterrupted help desk or customer service activities.
 Continuous operations result in better team productivity, a greater consumer experience, and higher revenue.

 Uptime is the period when the system or platform is working.
 In contrast, downtime is when the service stops for some reason.
 Both are measured in percentiles.
-Ideally, downtime must be at .1% or less, while uptime must be at least 99.99%.
+Ideally, downtime must be 1% or less, while uptime must be at least 99.99%.

 These two factors can also be calculated in “minutes per year.”
 For example, your downtime for 12 months is about 12 hours (or 720 minutes) because of major technical problems.
 That same amount is deducted from your total yearly uptime.
 The more minutes lost, the higher your business costs are.